 European Food Culture: What Indian Travellers Should Eat & Expect

-You can plan the most detailed Europe guide in the world and still completely miss the most immersive part of being in Europe, which is sitting down at a table and eating the way the locals do.
-European food culture isn’t a side attraction.
+You can plan the most detailed plan for a trip to Europe and still completely miss the most immersive part of being in Europe, which is sitting down at a table and eating the way the locals do.
+Europe food culture isn’t a side attraction.
 It is the attraction.

 For Indian travellers, whether you’re on a Europe honeymoon tour package, a family Europe trip, or a solo adventure, understanding food culture isn’t just about knowing what to eat.
 It’s knowing how to eat, where to go, what to avoid, and how to navigate Europe’s kitchen as a vegetarian.